Photo of fragments of one Dead Sea Scroll

 "Then he opened their minds so they could understand the Scriptures." — Luke 24:45

-"Bib-Lit", as Introduction to Biblical Literature came to be called on the Southern Nazarene University campus, is a one-semester all-the-way-through-the-Bible course that aimed to stamp out biblical illiteracy!
+"Bib-Lit", as Introduction to Biblical Literature came to be called on the Southern Nazarene University campus, is a one-semester all-the-way-through-the-Bible course that aims to stamp out biblical illiteracy!

 " I stumbled across your internet pages on the Bible.
 I needed to get back to basics and this helps.
 Thank you." -- Dan C., Florida